M-arcus/cloudron-docs/docs/documentation/developer/architecture.md

 * Additional TCP ports on which the application is listening to (for e.g., git, ssh, irc protocols)

-Information required for the Cloudron Store includes:
+Information required for the Cloudron App Store includes:

 * Unique App Id
 * Title